In Christmas baking, you often have egg whites leftover from another recipe.

-It often happens in Christmas baking that you have egg whites leftover from another recipe.
-So what to do with Leftover Egg Whites?
-To avoid having to toss them away here's a wonderfully tasty and very quick and easy-to-make cookie recipe that will turn your leftover egg whites into delicious little cookies.
+So, what to do with Leftover Egg Whites?
+To avoid tossing them away here's a wonderfully tasty, very quick, easy-to-make cookie recipe that will turn your leftover egg whites into delicious little cookies.

 - Baking Sheet

 - Cookie Jar